Darrius Barnes: Career

-Youth and College
+Youth and college

 Barnes played high school soccer at Southeast Raleigh High School, in Raleigh, North Carolina.
 He started for Varsity all four years.
 His senior year he helped his team to reach the conference finals and defeat a tough Broughton High School team to claim the school's first ever conference championship.
 His merits include TAAC All-Conference 2005.

 Barnes played college soccer at Duke University.
 During his college years Barnes also played with Raleigh CASL Elite and Cary RailHawks U23's in the USL Premier Development League.

 Professional

-Barnes was drafted in the third round (40th overall) of the 2009 MLS SuperDraft by New England Revolution.
+Barnes was drafted in the third round (40th overall) of the 2009 MLS SuperDraft by New England Revolution on 15 January 2009, officially signing for the club on 17 March 2009.
 He made his professional debut on 21 March 2009, in New England's first game of the 2009 MLS season against the San Jose Earthquakes.
 He became the second rookie in the history of MLS to play every minute of every game, following in the footsteps of former Revs center back Michael Parkhurst, who was the first to accomplish the feat in 2005.
+He was also the only outfield player to play every minute of every game in the 2009 season, and helped the Revolution establish a club-record 386-minute shutout streak.

+In 2011, Barnes was a finalist for the MLS Fair Play Award.

+On 22 September 2012 against the New York Red Bulls, Barnes scored his first-ever (and only) professional goal, finding the net in the 95th minute of the match to help the Revolution salvage a 1-1 draw.
+He made his 100th MLS appearance on 15 March 2014, and recorded his 100th MLS start on 7 September 2014 against the Chicago Fire.

-Following his release from New England at the end of the 2016 season, Barnes joined North American Soccer League side New York Cosmos on March 24, 2017.
+Following his release from New England at the end of the 2016 season, Barnes joined North American Soccer League side New York Cosmos on 24 March 2017.

-On December 15, 2017, Barnes announced his retirement from playing professional soccer.
+On 15 December 2017, Barnes announced his retirement from playing professional soccer.

 Post-playing career

 After retiring from active play, Barnes joined the Major League Soccer offices and as of June, 2020 was working for the league in marketing.

+In March 2022, Charlotte FC named Barnes the president of their MLS Next Pro team Crown Legacy FC.